szWoj/harry_potter_react_weekendProject_app_week7/README.md

 ![Screen Shot 2022-05-21 at 15 41 35](https://user-images.githubusercontent.com/79700458/169656660-0e6d3cd5-ebe8-45d0-aa9e-581182c01b7a.png)

 API used for this weekend project is: http://hp-api.herokuapp.com/api/characters

 It allowed me to request data on Harry Potter characters http://hp-api.herokuapp.com/api/characters

-My React app allows me to select a Harry Potter's character from a dropdown menu.
+My React app allows user to select a Harry Potter's character from a dropdown menu.
 Once selected, information about selected character will appear.
 ![Screen Shot 2022-05-21 at 15 52 50](https://user-images.githubusercontent.com/79700458/169657053-aff971f4-474f-4d02-8134-5bc1672e8c32.png)

 Selected character can be added to the list of favourites characters and removed from it once is there